Winning Ways For Motor City Walleyes

 Though it flows for just 32 miles from the outlet of Lake St. Clair to western Lake Erie, the storied waterway links the upper and lower Great Lakes, making it a hub of commercial navigation.
 For anglers, the river offers a variety of fishing options, including the spring walleye run.

-Each spring, schools of sag-bellied Erie ’eyes flood into the river, offering one of the continent’s best chances at trophy fish topping 10 pounds.
-April is typically a great time to tap the bite, though timing may vary a bit depending on the prevailing weather.
+Each spring, schools of sag-bellied Erie’s eyes flood into the river, offering one of the continent’s best chances at trophy fish topping 10 pounds.
+April is typically a great time to tap the bite, though the timing may vary a bit depending on the prevailing weather.